FrontEndExplorer-90/Semester-Project-1-Community-Science-Museum/README.md

 Changes Made:

--Refactored all CSS files to use :root variables for fonts, colors, sizes, and spacing
+- Refactored all CSS files to use :root variables for fonts, colors, sizes, and spacing

--Removed repeated declarations and applied shared values consistently across pages
+- Removed repeated declarations and applied shared values consistently across pages

--Improved maintainability and readability of all stylesheets
+- Improved maintainability and readability of all stylesheets

 ## Implementing JavaScript.